nettinho/smaoc/README.md

 Then select the SmartCell, choose the date and fetch the puzzle.
 You can fill in the example textarea copying and pasting from the problem description.
+To avoid duplication of modules on the same notebook you can update the module name of the variable `solution_module` on the generated editor template
-Implement the `&Smaoc.Solution.solve/2` functions and then choose which part and with which inputs you want to run.
+Implement the `&solution_module.solve/2` functions and then choose which part and with which inputs you want to run.

 If you return the answer, your may submit it directly from the livebook.